 \subsection{Formal set-up}

 Equipped with the machinery of Social Welfare Functions (SWFs), we can re-conceptualize the challenges faced by egalitarian theories.
-The objective is to develop a ranking system for every utility profile that accounts for both the aggregate value of equality and the total utility.
-This is achieved by focusing on the relevant aspects of distribution that constitute an egalitarian Preorder, thereby enabling coherent rankings of utility profiles.
+The objective is to develop a ranking system for utility profiles that accounts for both the aggregate value of equality and total utility.
+This is achieved by isolating the relevant aspects of distribution that constitute an egalitarian preorder, thereby enabling coherent rankings of utility profiles.
 The following framework is inspired by McCarthy \cite{McCarthy2015}.

-\begin{definition}[Distribution Pattern] The \textbf{Distribution Pattern} of utility profile \( U \) refers to the arrangement or spread of utilities among individuals, capturing the equality or inequality present in the distribution. \end{definition}
+\begin{definition}[Distribution Pattern] Let \(U \in \mathcal U^N\) be a utility profile.
+The \textbf{Distribution Pattern} of \(U\) refers to the arrangement or spread of utilities among individuals, insofar as it captures the equality or inequality present in the distribution. \end{definition}

 To represent egalitarian principles, we evaluate the distribution pattern alongside total utility.